-It’s not just mommas that get hangry, ya’ll!
+It’s not just mommas who get hangry.
 Try to have regular meal times with snacks throughout the day for little ones.
 Not sure what to cook or have on hand?
 Check out my post about cheap and nutritious foods here!

 Just like how you’re more emotional when you’re tired, so is your kid.
 Try to keep that routine going with a reasonable bedtime and include the appropriate number of naps for your little one.
 Naps on the run are better than nothing, but if you can get home for rest time, that’s best.

-That’s just life.
-The next question is, what do you do to handle the tantrum in the most effective way possible?
+Tantrums are just part of life with kids (especially younger kids).
+The real question is, what do you do to handle the tantrum in the most effective way possible?

 Some of us get really triggered when our toddler has a tantrum.
-Maybe because you weren’t allowed to express your feelings as a child (“Stop crying or I’ll give you something to cry about!” is always a classic filed under worst things ever to say to your kid that I’m betting more than one of us heard), or maybe just because you’re uncomfortable with unpleasant emotions, but your stress will not help your child calm down.
+Maybe because you weren’t allowed to express your feelings as a child, or maybe just because you’re uncomfortable with unpleasant emotions, but your stress will not help your child calm down.